s5k6/shelltalk/stefan/README.md

     $ ./arg *.x
     argv[0] = ./arg        # no arguments are created

-Settings by `shopt` affect the shell for its lifetime.
+Settings by `shopt` persist until changed again, or termination of the shell.
 Modify your `~/.bashrc` for the defaults you like.

   * In interactive shalls, I prefer to have `failglob` enabled by
     default: If the glob fails, I'd rather think about what to really